leeeeeroyj/splat-pp/README.md

 `splat-pp.py` reads a 320×120 pixel B&W PNG and converts it into a sequence of D-Pad moves and A button presses that trace every black pixel on the canvas.

 The drawing sequence is encoded as a compact **bytecode array** stored in the Arduino sketch's flash memory (`PROGMEM`).
 A small interpreter loop (~30 lines of C) reads and executes each opcode at runtime.
-This approach keeps the compiled binary tiny regardless of image complexity — even a fully dense image produces only ~70 KB of data and a few hundred bytes of machine code, well within the Teensy 4.0's limits.
+This approach keeps the compiled binary tiny regardless of image complexity!
+Even a fully dense image produces only ~70 KB of data and a few hundred bytes of machine code, well within the Teensy 4.0's limits.

 ### Drawing strategy

 Pixels are visited using a **snake scan** (boustrophedon): left-to-right on even rows, right-to-left on odd rows.
-This minimises total cursor travel and keeps draw time as short as possible.
+This minimizes total cursor travel and keeps draw time as short as possible.

 ### Bytecode format